TaceoLabs/co-snarks/book/src/collsnarks.md

 # Collaborative SNARKs

-In this document we list some literature to collaborative SNARKs.
+In this document we list some literature for collaborative SNARKs.

 ## Experimenting with Collaborative zk-SNARKs: Zero-Knowledge Proofs for Distributed Secrets